matthewswwm/rps_moo/README.md

 ## Description

-A repository to run to play scissors, paper stone game done in the [COW](https://bigzaphod.github.io/COW/) programming language.
+A repository with code to play rock paper, scissors game done in the [COW](https://bigzaphod.github.io/COW/) programming language.

 ## Files and Directories